Nevirapine extended-release tablets

 - You may sometimes notice something in your stool that looks like nevirapine extended-release tablets.
 This is normal and will not affect how your medicine works.

-- Nevirapine extended-release tablets is not a cure for HIV infection.
+- Nevirapine extended-release tablets are not a cure for HIV infection.
 Patients may still get illnesses and infections associated with HIV.
 Remain under the care of your doctor.

 - When your medicine supply is low, get more from your doctor or pharmacist as soon as you can.
 Do not stop taking nevirapine extended-release tablets, even for a short period of time.
 If you do, the virus may grow resistant to the medicine and become harder to treat.

 - Nevirapine extended-release tablets does not stop the spread of HIV to others through blood or sexual contact.
 Do not have any kind of sex without protection (eg, latex or polyurethane condoms) if you have HIV infection.
 Do not share needles, injection supplies, or items such as toothbrushes or razors.
 Talk with your health care provider about ways to prevent the spread of HIV to others.

 - Changes in body fat (eg, an increased amount of fat in the upper back, neck, breast, and trunk, and loss of fat from the legs, arms, and face) may occur in some patients taking nevirapine extended-release tablets.
 The cause and long-term effects of these changes are unknown.
 Discuss any concerns with your doctor.